tiggerite/mint-17.3-for-surface-pro-3/README.md

-Linux Mint 17.3 (RC1/BETA) for the Surface Pro 3
+Linux Mint 17.3 for the Surface Pro 3

 Here are the scripts and patches necessary to build the kernel from the customized LiveCD that is on my Google Drive (links below).

 To compile, simply run ./build_kernel.sh - it takes about an hour on my SP3 i7.

-If you then want to make your own LiveCD, firstly download the ISO file from http://blog.linuxmint.com/?p=2938.
+If you then want to make your own LiveCD, firstly download the ISO file from (link to follow, as www.linuxmint.com site currently offline; I downloaded from a mirror).

 Next, download and install JLIVECD from https://github.com/neurobin/JLIVECD and run JLstart.